PLANT SC 2520WT - Microbiology and Biotechnology II

 Microbiology project report

-(poster, journal and peer assessment); microbial activities- experiments and interpretation, presented as a team poster and individual journal, instructions in practical manual and tutorial 3, formative review of progress in tutorial 4, due on specified date in week 9, (15% of final mark), addresses learning objectives 1, 4, 8, 9, 10.
+of students, instructions in practical manual and tutorial 3, formative review of progress in tutorial 4, due 10.10 am on specified date, 15% of final mark, addresses learning objectives 1, 4, 8, 9, 10

 Practical 3: Identifying Genetically Modified Organisms (GMOs); individual report including Aims, Introduction, Results, Discussion & Conclusion, due in week 10, (10% of final mark), addresses learning objectives 6, 7, 8, 9.